 Quite different from the New Town (around George Street) you can expect lots of cobbled streets, historic houses and picturesque little squares.

 Make sure to stroll down Victoria Street (from the Royal Mile down to Grass Market) and visit some of the local boutiques and tasty restaurants.

-My favourite is still the Witchery (just on the Royal Mile) that creates some of the best meals from local Scottish ingredients.
+My favourite is still the Witchery (just on the Royal Mile) which creates some of the best meals from local Scottish ingredients.

 Oh, also, don’t forget to keep your eyes peeled for the statue of Greyfriars Bobby (that sits on the corner of Candlemaker’s Row and George IV Bridge) that lived in the 19th Century.

 It’s said that the little terrier guarded the grave of his owner for 14 years.
 It really is one of the best things to do in Edinburgh if you want to explore some local history.
 The whole old town looks like something from Harry Potter and just can’t be missed.

 Talking of Harry Potter, book this epic Harry Potter tour that will take to you to the real grave of Tom Riddle and the spots that inspired JK Rowling in Edinburgh.